-Ceddie, Earl of Dorincourt's only grandson and heir lives in America with his mother.
+Ceddie, Earl of Dorincourt's only grandson and heir, lives in America with his mother.
 The Earl, getting old, asks them to come to England.
 Ceddie, now Lord Fauntleroy, is an adorable little fellow.
-The Earl, who at first was rather distant, becomes more en more fond of him.
+The Earl, who at first was rather distant, becomes more and more fond of him.
 Then Minna shows up.
-She claims she was married to the Earl's eldest son and that her son, being their child, is the Earl's true heir...Written by
+She claims she was married to the Earl's eldest son and that her son, being their child, is the Earl's true heir.Written by

 Willy Vanhaelen <email@example.com>

 4 of 5 people found this review helpful.

 Was this review helpful to you?